Zuchis/bachelor_thesis/README.md

 # bachelor_thesis
-My bachelor thesis about set partitioning, column generation and other stuff.
+My bachelor thesis monograph about a game engine written in Rust with Data-Oriented Design